PrismLauncher/prismlauncher.org/src/index.md

   # Source code
   ---

-  PolyMC is focused on user freedom and free redistributability all code is available on [the GitHub](https://github.com/PolyMC/PolyMC/) under the GPL-3 license.
+  PolyMC is focused on user freedom and free redistributability.
+All code is available on [the GitHub](https://github.com/PolyMC/PolyMC/) under the GPL-3 license.

   [Source for this website](https://github.com/PolyMC/polymc.github.io) is hosted under the AGPL-3 License.